onqlavelabs/onqlave.docs/docs/guides/cli-guide/platform/access.md

             "updatedAt": "2023-04-06T07:17:55.579855Z"
         }
     ]
 }
 =====
 ``` -->

-To add or invite new users, you need to do it [in the GUI as explained here](../../../web-app-guide/platform/access).
+To add or invite new users, you need to do so [in the GUI, as explained here](../../../web-app-guide/platform/access).